cxrro/breading/README.md

-# this chromium extension adds some functionality to taguette
+# chromium extension for taguette functionality

 currently supports:
 - quick add new tag to highlight with "`"